mehulagg/gitlab/doc/user/project/requirements/index.md

 To search for a requirement:

 1. In a project, go to **{requirements}** **Requirements > List**.
-1. Click the **Search or filter results** field.
+1. Select the **Search or filter results** field.
 A dropdown menu appears.
 1. Select the requirement author from the dropdown or enter plain text to search by requirement title.
 1. Press <kbd>Enter</kbd> on your keyboard to filter the list.